ikrima/gamedevguide/contents/guides/ue4guide/wip/gameplay-programming/animation-subsystem/Animation Subsystem.md

 - Get Bone Transforms from a specific time t:

-  - Sequence-&gt;GetAnimationPose(Output.Pose, Output.Curve, FAnimExtractContext(CurrentTime, Sequence-&gt;bEnableRootMotion));
+  - Sequence->GetAnimationPose(Output.Pose, Output.Curve, FAnimExtractContext(CurrentTime, Sequence->bEnableRootMotion));

 UAnimationAsset is the classes that contain the actual data and also calculates bones & curves